 We are excited to announce a series of weekly performances by Fíonta friends and family musicians!

 As a way to give back to our friends the suggested donation for each artist will be $5 or pay what you can, payable by Venmo or Paypal.
-Kids are welcome to join as well!
+Video and Venmo info are below.

 May 28 – Maddy Burns